 If you have ever shopped in any major chain store (or even most small retail establishments) you will probably know what a bar code is and what it does.

-But what if you only stock a handful of products or do not want to invest in a barcode scanner?
+But what if you only stock a handful of products or do not want to invest in a bar code scanner?

 At From The Stash I mainly sell used items which do not come with their original packaging.

 What was I to do?

 Using my own custom system I am able to at a glance see what products I have in stock and (most importantly) be able to find the product I need without much difficultly.

-For example a Bum Genius diaper would be BG followed by the number I recieved it.
+For example a Bum Genius diaper would be BG followed by the number I received it.
 Example BG001, BG002 etc.

 Instead of trying to fix it later (and subsequently messing up all the following numbers) I just added a AC006b instead.
-It’s my inventory system and I can do what I want :).

 The most important tip I have is: have fun with it.